By Joshua Yaphe and Jaafar Altaie

 Published in partnership with the King Faisal Center on Research and Islamic Studies.

-The views and opinions presented here are solely those of the authors and do not reflect the views of the United States Government or the National Council on U.S.-Arab Relations, or the King Faisal Center on Research and Islamic Studies.
+The views and opinions presented here are solely those of the authors and do not reflect the views of the United States Government, the National Council on U.S.-Arab Relations, or the King Faisal Center on Research and Islamic Studies.

 Prime Minister Mustapha al-Kadhimi faces the same challenges that brought down his predecessor, Adel Abdul Mahdi – street protests, a flagging economy, and entrenched political elites.
 Most of his predecessors were willing to sacrifice one of these three goals for the sake of the other two, as long as the opposition remained divided and external support was forthcoming.
 Numerous commentators are ready to write off Kadhimi.
 And there are good reasons to think his failure is inevitable, with Iraq doomed to a prolonged future of either political chaos or authoritarian rule.
 In either instance, there is also the near certainty of continued intervention by regional and international powers, contributing to insecurity and instability.
 The accumulation of almost two decades of grievances since the 2003 invasion, the repeated failures to keep pace with job creation and service provision, and the knock-on effects of the coronavirus pandemic are challenges that will certainly not be overcome in the next ten months.
 And there will undoubtedly be an extended period of political malaise in Baghdad as factions prove unable to compromise on an alternative to Kadhimi.
 However, Kadhimi has a real chance to win the elections now set for June 6, 2021, and even come out with a mandate for real reform.
 It would be wrong to write him off yet.